-What you must pay when you get these Services that are covered for you services You pay \$0.
-Screening for Hepatitis C Virus (HCV) We cover screening for HCV when ordered by the primary care provider within the context of a primary care setting and performed by an eligible provider for these services.
+Services that are covered for you What you must pay when you get these services Screening for Hepatitis C Virus (HCV) You pay \$0.
+We cover screening for HCV when ordered by the primary care provider within the context of a primary care setting and performed by an eligible provider for these services.
 The plan covers HCV screening for adults who meet either of the following conditions: Those at high risk for Hepatitis C Virus infection Those who do not meet the high risk as defined above, but who were born from 1945 through 1965 or had a blood transfusion before 1992 Prior authorization is not required for services provided by a network provider.
-You pay \$0.
-Screening for sexually transmitted infections (STIs) and counseling to prevent STIs There is no We cover sexually transmitted infection (STI) screenings for coinsurance, chlamydia, gonorrhea, syphilis, and Hepatitis B. These screenings copayment, or are covered for certain people who are at increased risk for an STI deductible for the when the tests are ordered by a primary care provider.
-We cover Medicare-covered these tests once every 12 months. screening for STIs and counseling for We also cover up to two individual 20 to 30 minute, face-to-face STIs preventive high-intensity behavioral counseling sessions each year for sexually benefit. active adults at increased risk for STIs.
-We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a healthcare provider's office.
+Screening for sexually transmitted infections (STIs) and counseling to prevent STIs You pay \$0.
+We cover sexually transmitted infection (STI) screenings for chlamydia, gonorrhea, syphilis, and Hepatitis B. These screenings are covered for certain people who are at increased risk for an STI when the tests are ordered by a primary care provider.
+We cover these tests once every 12 months.
+There is no coinsurance, copayment, or deductible for the Medicare-covered screening for STIs We also cover up to two individual 20 to 30 minute, face-to-face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
+We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a healthcare provider's office. and counseling for STIs preventive benefit.
 Prior authorization is not required for services provided by a network provider.

 Services that are covered for you What you must pay when you get these services Services to treat kidney disease You pay \$0.
 Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
 For members with stage IV chronic kidney disease when referred by their healthcare provider, we cover up to six sessions of kidney disease education services per lifetime.
-Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs .
 Prior authorization is not required for services provided by a network provider or for dialysis provided by an out-of-network provider when you are temporarily out of the service area.